chee86j/ForeclosureAuctionPyScraper/README.md

     to get the data you need.
 6.  **Efficient Data Storage**: Utilizes SQLite, a lightweight database solution, to store and manage the extracted data efficiently.
+7.  **Export Data to CSV**: Easily export the scraped data from the SQLite database to a CSV file for further analysis or reporting.
-7.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.
+8.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.

 ## Technologies & Libraries